How to Report a Landlord to the Health Department

 Once you have filed a complaint with your local health department, the department will take steps to determine if there is any truth to your claim.
 A health inspector will:

 - Inspect the Property: An official from the health department will be sent out to inspect the property.
 The official will investigate the tenant’s complaint to determine if an actual health violation exists at the property.
-In addition, the inspector may also note any other apparent health violations at the property they come across during their visit.
+Also, the inspector may also note any other apparent health violations at the property they come across during their visit.

 - Prepare Report of Their Findings: The health official will put together a report of their findings at the property.
 The report will include the property address, the date of the inspection, the health violations that were found at the property, as well as the time frame the landlord has to fix the violations.

-- Send Report/List of Violations to Landlord: If the health official has noted any violations at the property, the official will send a copy of his or her inspection report to the landlord.
+- Send Report/List of Violations to the Landlord: If the health official has noted any violations at the property, the official will send a copy of his or her inspection report to the landlord.

 - Give Landlord Time to Fix Issue: The landlord will be given a certain number of days from receiving the violation notice to fix any outstanding issues.
 Once the landlord has fixed the health violations, the landlord can contact the health department to have the inspector come out to re-inspect the property.

 - Re-Inspect Property and Issue a Letter of Compliance: The inspector will come back to the property to verify that the health violations have been corrected.
 They will then issue the landlord a letter stating that the property is now in compliance.

 - Fine Landlord: If the landlord has not fixed the health violation, or does not do so within the amount of time allotted, the health department can fine the landlord.